Turbulence revealed by wavelet transform: power spectrum and intermittency for the velocity field of the cosmic baryonic fluid: Results

 In Figure~\ref{fig:TNG50_kurt_z0_z}, we show the env-kurtosis for $z=0$ TNG50 data.
-It can be seen that these env-dependent results are all similar to the global kurtosis - a fast growing mode followed by a slow growing mode at the transition scale $k_{\rm trans}$ as $k$ increases.
-However, the kurtosis is lowest for the densest environment $\Delta_4$ and increases towards the lowest density environment $\Delta_0$.
-Such results indicate that the intermittency of the velocity field in the region $k>k_{\rm trans}$ becomes increasingly strong as the environment density decreases.
+It can be seen that these env-dependent results are all similar to the global kurtosis - a fast growing mode followed by a slow growing mode roughly at the transition scale $k_{\rm trans}$ as $k$ increases.
+However, the kurtosis is largest for the lowest density environment $\Delta_0$ and decreases towards the highest density environment $\Delta_4$.
+The results indicate that the velocity field's intermittency in $k>k_{\rm trans}$ becomes weaker with increasing environmental density.
+This trend suggests an inverse relationship between the level of intermittency and the proportion of the solenoidal mode in the energy spectra, as observed by comparing the spectral ratios in Figure~\ref{fig:TNG50_envwps_z0}.
 In Figure~\ref{fig:TNG50_envkurt_z0_4_z}, we show the $z$-evolution of the env-kurtosis for the three environments $\Delta_0$, $\Delta_2$ and $\Delta_4$.
 In general, these results are similar to the $z$-evolution of the global kurtosis shown in Figure~\ref{fig:TNG50_globalkurt_z0_4_z}, except for the cases of $\Delta_0$ and $\Delta_4$, where the kurtosis does not change monotonically from $z=4$ to $2$ at small scales of $k>20\hmpc$.

-The puzzling nature of the $z$-evolution for the env-kurtosis as such suggests the existence of complex physical mechanisms behind it.
+These results show how the intermittency of turbulence for cosmic fluid depends on the environmental density and evolves with redshift.
+In general, higher kurtosis indicates a probability distribution with a sharper peak and/or heavier tails, suggesting that there are more intense events occurring within the turbulence.
+Intermittent events in turbulence are often associated with localized bursts of energy release, which can be identified through changes in kurtosis.
+Studying intermittency in cosmic fluid can have implications for cosmological models, particularly those related to the large-scale structure of the universe and the formation of cosmic structures.